drudru/understanding_redo/README.md

 1. DJB avoids monolithic configuration files.
 DJB uses the filesystem as configuration.
 2. The number of commands is small and there roles are very well defined.
 3. No new language needs to be learned to use the software.
 All you need to know is the most basic Unix shell.
+4. The pattern matching of targets to their 'do' file or to their 'default.do' is similar to other matching systems built by DJB.